Edacity-Lac/Combined-Up-and-Down-Sampling/README.md

 This is a repository for the Pattern Recognition Course Project at Huazhong University of Science and Technology (HUST).

-We evaluated the performance of several well-known upsampling and downsampling operators on representative tasks, as well as a new combined up-and-down sampling operator, Co-Dysample, which we developed
+We evaluated the performance of several well-known upsampling and downsampling operators on representative tasks, as well as a new combined up-and-down sampling operator, Co-Dysample, which we developed.